+DECEN DECEMBER 2017 CONT'D

-DECEMBER 2016 1 Last date for Queen's students to apply for admissions to a Dual or Second Degree Program for Winter Term.
-1 Refer to http://www.queensu.ca/artsci online/apply/dates-and-deadlines for deadlines for admission to Distance Studies for the Winter Term.
-1 First date to apply in SOLUS to graduate in Spring 2017 (TENTATIVE).
-2 Fall Term classes end.
-3-6 Fall Term pre-examination study period.
+1 Last date for Queen's students to apply for admissions to a Dual or Second

+Degree Program for Winter Term.

+1 First date to apply in SOLUS to graduate in Spring 2018 (TENTATIVE).

+1 Fall Term classes end.

+2-5 Fall Term pre-examination study period.

 6 Commemoration Day (examinations will not be held).

-7-21 Final examinations in Fall Term classes and mid-year tests in multi-term classes.
+7-21 Final examinations in Fall Term classes and mid-year tests in multi-term

+classes.

 31 Fall Term ends.